 Transport hubs are also fairly risky after dark, when you will run the risk of having people try to "help" you with various tasks or trying to pickpocket or rob you.

-Beggars will not leave you alone if you give into their requests for money.
-It is better just to say no and walk away without giving them anything.
+Beggars will not leave you alone if you give in to their requests for money.
+Always say no and walk away.

-These are all fairly standard scams and traps for visitors to any city, just be travel-wise.
+These are all fairly standard scams and traps for visitors to any city, but are common in Amsterdam.

-There is a major scam surrounding accommodation booking which is big in Amsterdam, but you usually get taken before you arrive.
+There is a major scam surrounding accommodation booking in Amsterdam, but you usually get taken before you arrive.

 It is possible to find short-term rentals and other housing opportunities using sites like Craigslist and Gumtree, but criminals are now posting bogus properties with a cheap price.
 You can narrow down which accommodations are suspect by simply reading the ad.
-Often, a scammer will use poor language, pictures that look too good to be true, and web sites with bad designs.
-These web sites often have very similar URLs to other rental ads.
+Often, a scammer will use poor language, pictures that look too good to be true, and have websites with bad designs.
+These websites often have very similar URLs to other rental ads.